No other night makes me more sentimental for my neighborhood than Halloween night.

 “Armory Street gives FULL SIZE candy bars!”

 One of my favorite memories of Halloween night is a phone call from a neighbor across the street.
 It was a short conversation just as trick or treating was beginning.
 “Go outside and listen.”
+It was the sound of pure magic.

 It was that magical time of a crisp, cool, fall night- when the light is all orange.
 Not quite light…not quite dark.
 My neighbor and I stood in our doorways…listening to the sounds of childhood all around us.
+Sometimes, we don’t recognize the magic.
+But on that night, I knew we were smack-dab in the middle of the good old days.

 As Halloween approaches, I smile to myself.
 I know what is coming.
 They will run to our neighbor’s houses like an extension of their own home.
 I will stand on the sidewalk, with a questionable coffee mug of “cider” in my hand, and I will give thanks.